 I talked to a guy who does it regularly, and he works really hard

-Last year, I oversaw the genesis of two businesses: the website you’re reading this on and a non-profit organisation.
-I had to do all sorts of things, like register them as a business with the government, file forms and articles, have contracts and waivers signed – the whole nine yards.
+Last year, I oversaw the genesis of two businesses: the website you’re reading this on and a non-profit organization.
+I had to do all sorts of things, like register them as businesses with the government, file forms and articles, have contracts and waivers signed – the whole nine yards.
 All that bureaucracy can really suck the fun out of anything.

 To help me understand why anyone would want to plunge into the glacial river of entrepreneurship and remain in there, sleepless, passing out handmade business cards to anyone drifting by, I spoke with habitual company starter, LinkedIn wunderkind and Western Ivey student, Adam Silverman.